-The Scholars are agreed that this is lawful.
+Scholars are agreed that this is lawful.
+Al Nawawi said:

-Al Nawawi said: “If a person gets one of his bones broken, he could put a pure bone instead of it” (Al Majmone 3-138).
+“If a person gets one of his bones broken, he could put a pure bone instead of it” (Al Majmu’ 3-138).

-But if the animal is impure such as dead without being slaughtered or of other impurities, the initial rule is that it is forbidden because putting impurities in the body invalidates prayer and all other forms of worship which require purification.
+However, if the animal is impure such as dead without being slaughtered or of other impurities, the initial rule is that it is forbidden.
+However, if there is no alternative and there is a need for it, it is permissible.

 If one of the two conditions is not met, it is forbidden to transplant an organ from an impure animal into a human being.

 Due to the shortage of organ donations, England changed to an opt out system in 2020.